 A floorplan of the iThemba LABS is presented in Fig. 3.4.
-The facility covers a wide range of applications like proton and neutron therapy \blacksquare , radio active isotope production \blacksquare , γ - spectroscopy \blacksquare) and the high-resolution K600 spectrometer \blacksquare which was used in this thesis for the proton scattering experiments.
+The facility covers a wide range of applications like proton (6) and neutron therapy (7), radioactive isotope production (5), γ - spectroscopy (1) and the high-resolution K600 spectrometer (1) which was used for the proton scattering experiments described in this thesis.
 The particles are initially accelerated using one of the two solid-pole injector cyclotrons (SPC).
-The first one \blacksquare is used for the acceleration of light-ions, while the second one \blacksquare is mainly used for heavy ions and polarized protons.
-The heart of the facility is a separated-sector cyclotron \blacksquare which consists of four sectors, each with an angle of 34° where the particles from the injectors are further accelerated until the required energy.
+The first one (2) is used for the acceleration of light-ions, while the second one (3) is mainly used for heavy ions and polarized protons.
+The heart of the facility is a separated-sector cyclotron (4) which consists of four sectors, each with an angle of 34° where the particles from the injectors are further accelerated up to the required energy.
 The maximum energy achievable for protons is 200 MeV.